Logan-Abramowitz/Logan-Abramowitz.github.io/_pages/cv.md

 ---

 #### Projects
+{% comment %}
+- **Food Pantry Optimization**:
+  September 2025 - December 2025
+  I worked in team of three to analyze inefficiencies in the North Campus Mail Room of Cornell University and model solutions.
+  - Our proposed solution would increase efficiency by 30% without increasing cost
+  - Learned how to work with databases, simulate queues, and present findings
+{% endcomment% }
 - **Predict to Get Picked: Prediction Models for Formula 1 Constructors**:
   January 2025 - May 2025
   I conducted data analysis and machine learning modeling on Formula 1 race data within a team of four to predict pit stop timings and provide strategy insights for racing teams.